 Argentina is a friendly jurisdiction for ship arrest.
-Despite not being party to any international treaty regarding ship arrest, Argentine legislation follows the 1952 arrest convention criteria.
-The court fees and the cost of the counter-security could reach up to 5% of the amount claimed.
+The court fees and the cost of the counter-security could reach up to 6% of the amount claimed which would be recoverable from the owners of the vessel if the claim is successful.
 Arrest orders are normally granted in a matter of hours.